MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 ms.custom: ""
 ---

-# Execute on a remote Microsoft R Server
+# Execute on a remote Microsoft R Server using the mrsdeploy package

 **Applies to:  Microsoft R Client 3.3.x, Microsoft R Server 9.x**